Enabling IPv6 for Hosted Applications

-Elastic Runtime system components use a separate DNS subdomain from hosted applications.
+Pivotal Application Service system components use a separate DNS subdomain from hosted applications.
 These components currently support only IPv4 DNS resolved addresses.
 This means that although an IPv6 address can be used for application domains, the system domain must resolve to an IPv4 address.

 Complete the following steps to enable support for IPv6 application domains:

 Set up an external load balancer for your Pivotal Application Service deployment.
 See Using Your Own Load Balancer.

 Configure DNS to resolve application domains to an IPv6 address on your external load balancer.